tutumcloud/go-tutum/README.md

 - TerminateNodeCluster(uuid string) : returns the newly terminated nodecluster in a JSON object

-The complete API Documentation is available [here](https://docs.tutum.co/v2/api/) with additionnal examples written in Go.
+The complete API Documentation is available [here](https://docs.tutum.co/v2/api/) with additional examples written in Go.